 Following college graduation, I made a decision that would change my life forever and further direct me on my life's path.
 I joined the Peace Corps, and was stationed in Cameroon.
 In the rural village of Makak, I was far away from academia, yet philosophy was in practice every day as I was directly engaged in projects geared toward social transformation.
 My primary task as a Community Health Development Agent in my village was to work alongside my Cameroonian counterpart Roger Ndebi to help the Youth Development Foundation -- a Cameroonian NGO -- with their peer education program.
 This program trains youth in reproductive health education and life skills with the hope that these young people can benefit personally, and bring this knowledge back to their local communities.
 I also worked on other grassroots projects such as coordinating and fundraising for the installation of potable water sites, and helping a women’s group develop and grow an income generating project.
 Working primarily with young people offered me time during the school day to sit outside my office to read and chat with people walking by -- Cameroonians care more about how one gets where one is going, as opposed to when one arrives, so stopping to talk was commonplace.
 Being a white man in a rural African village was an easy conversation starter, and my love of philosophical dialogue fueled countless exchanges with those who passed by.
 These conversations, coupled with the time I spent in communion around the palm wine jug, inaugurated my informal education in African philosophy, and showed me the meaning and value of a simple, yet profound, Cameroonian expression -- on est ensemble (we are together).
 For me, this ethos contains a powerful imperative that one should not only be concerned with individual flourishing, but committed to the flourishing of all, because one’s own well-being is intimately related to the well-being of others.

-Currently an Assistant Professor of Instruction in Temple’s Intellectual Heritage Program, I reside just outside of Philadelphia with my wife and best friend, Rachel, whose wisdom and support help guide me, and our three rambunctious and amazing children.
+Currently an Assistant Professor of Instruction in Temple’s Intellectual Heritage Program and a Visiting Assistant Professor of Philosophy at Haverford College, I reside just outside of Philadelphia with my wife and best friend, Rachel, whose wisdom and support help guide me, and our four rambunctious and amazing children.
 Being a father further ignites my passion to “practice philosophy for social change” with the hope of bringing forth a world that reflects that on est ensemble.